 ● Changes in season or certain weather conditions

 ● Certain types of food or drinks

-● Artificial fragrances and dyes in skincare products
+● Artificial fragrances, dyes, and toxins in skincare products

 ● Soaps or detergents

 Identifying triggers allows us to find the right way to relieve dry skin conditions.

 Ways to Relieve Your Dry Skin Condition Naturally

 1) Ditch harsh cleaners and exfoliants and switch to more gentle, hydrating products